Identifying and removing deprecated APIs

 InitializationEngine,IServiceCollection, orIApplicationBuilderfor ASP.NET Core startup. -

-IContentLoaderandIContentRepositorymethods may have changed; check documentation. - Event Handling: Updated to match ASP.NET Core event model.
+IContentLoaderandIContentRepositorymethod signatures have changed - verify against current documentation. - Event handling: Updated to match the ASP.NET Core event model.

 -